shawnsandy/pico_tpl/README.md

 pico_tpl
 ========

-A simple templating(tpl) system for pico that allows you to include twig html-templates as dynamic sections / views to your pico themes.
+A simple templating(tpl) system for pico that allows you to include twig html-templates as dynamic sections or resuable views to your pico themes.

 Installation
 ------------